Happy Birthday Sara Khan! These Pics Prove That She Can Rock Both Modern & Traditional Attire

 Sara’s Festive Look

 The actress looks simple yet beautiful in a white chudidhar.
-This picture was posted by the actress during Eid festival.
-The actress celebrated the festival with her sister and friends.
+This picture was posted by the diva during Eid festival.
+Sara celebrated the festival with her sister and friends.

 During Yeh Ishq Nahi Aasan Shoot